-Distributable Cash Flow.
-The \$68.4 million, or 62.6%, increase in DCF during the year ended December 31, 2018 was primarily attributable to the addition of the Partnership's historical assets which was the primary cause of (1) a \$218.2 million increase in gross operating margin offset by (2) a \$73.3 million increase in cash interest expense, net, (3) \$36.4 million of distributions on Preferred Units, (4) a \$29.2 million increase in selling, general and administrative expenses, excluding transaction expenses, unit-based compensation expense and other non-recurring charges and (5) an \$11.5 million increase in maintenance capital expenditures during the comparable period.
-The USA Compression Predecessor had no outstanding debt on which cash interest expense was paid in the prior period.
-The increase in selling, general and administrative expenses and maintenance capital expenditures was primarily due to additional activity as a result of the combination of the Partnership's legacy operations with those of the USA Compression Predecessor.
+DCF.
+The \$44.1 million, or 24.8%, increase in DCF during the year ended December 31, 2019 compared to the year ended December 31, 2018 was driven by (1) the addition of the Partnership's historical assets after the Transactions Date, which was the primary cause of a \$101.4 million increase in gross operating margin, and (2) a \$2.9 million decrease in maintenance capital expenditures.
+These increases were partially offset by (1) a \$46.2 million increase in cash interest expense, net, (2) a \$12.3 million increase in distributions on the Preferred Units and (3) a \$2.2 million increase in selling, general and administrative expenses, excluding transaction expenses, unit-based compensation expense and other non-recurring charges.